Some ways I can help

 Rest assured diet, nutrient balance, stress and exercise are all powerful modulators of symptoms that arise from hormone dysregulation and we can work together to design a tailored plan that works for you.

-My dissertation was on changes to metabolism and weight gain as a result of a loss of oestrogen and as part of this research I identified whole foods and supplements that can help to increase metabolic output and reduce weight gain.
+Menopause is an area of health that is of personal interest to me.
+I have published a case study on nutritional management of menopausal symptoms.
+My dissertation studied the changes to metabolism and weight gain as a result of a loss of oestrogen and as part of this research I identified whole foods and supplements that can help to increase metabolic output and reduce weight gain.

 Bone & joint health